qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step11.md

 Apply: `kubectl apply -f full.yml`{{execute}}

-The only difference is that in Docker Swarm our service was available at ":8888" port.
-In the Kubernetes, it is not a good practice, and it is recommended to use DNS records: [Configuration Best Practices](https://kubernetes.io/docs/concepts/configuration/overview)
+The only difference with Docker Swarm is that our service was available at ":8888" port.
+In the Kubernetes, it is not a good practice and is recommended to use DNS records: [Configuration Best Practices](https://kubernetes.io/docs/concepts/configuration/overview)

 Get our objects: `kubectl get deployment,pod,service,secret,ingress -l app=echoserver`{{execute}}